 Most first-time visitors are filled with excitement and suspense when they first arrive in Rome.
 This guide will help you get to your hotel and plan the rest of your stay.
 Rome is so full of unfathomable beauty that it’s worth knowing what you’re getting into.
+Before you head out and see the Colosseum in Rome and all the other sights, it is best to know what you are getting yourself into.
 Some facets of Rome can come as a shock, too.
 For example, it is common for motorists to ignore red lights, crosswalks, and stop signs.
 This guide will tell you what you need to know about Rome.

 How To Get To Your Hotel in Rome